-Rage Against the Machine Protest ‘Racist’ Arizona Law
+Remember When Rage Against the Machine Protested Arizona’s ‘Racist’ Law?

-The band play L.A. for the first time in a decade to raise money to fight Arizona's controversial immigration law.
+In 2010, the band played L.A. for the first time in a decade to raise money to fight Arizona's controversial immigration law.

 About halfway through Rage Against the Machine’s sold-out benefit show to support organizations fighting to overturn Arizona’s controversial SB-1070 immigration law, singer Zack De La Rocha’s lyrics took on new meaning.
 “What better time than here,” he purred as the band ripped through “Guerilla Radio,” one of their best-known songs, “What better time than now.”